 There are three parts to this recipe that makes it so perfect–the chocolate cupcakes, salted caramel buttercream, and caramel sauce.

 Chocolate Cupcakes Ingredients:

-If you have my book, Surprise Inside Cakes, you know that my chocolate cake recipe uses sour cream.
+If you have my book, Surprise Inside Cakes, you know that I love a chocolate cake recipe uses sour cream.
 I am a big fan of Sour Cream Chocolate Cake and love that I was able to incorporate it into cupcakes.
 I also love how thick it makes the batter; you can scoop it with an ice cream scoop and every single cupcake will be perfectly proportioned.

 The better quality ingredients you use, the better your cupcakes will taste.
 Try for room temperature ingredients when making these chocolate cupcakes and buttercream frosting.

 How to Make Chocolate Cupcakes with Caramel Salted Buttercream